chunyiw8080/SIT725_preowned_vehicles/README.md

 When users update or delete posts, perform permission verification by comparing the uuid in the session with the uuid in the post data.
 If they are the same, the operation can be performed

 ## 🏳️‍🌈 db
-Code for connect and CRUD the Mongo database
+- db: Code used to connect to MongoDB
+- CRUD: Data create, read, update and delete methods.

 ## 🏳️‍🌈 Valuation resources
 - Valuation script: /public/python/app/prediction.py